Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Radiation environment

 \section{Radiation environment}

 Astrophysical radiation consists of photons and charged particles, which can further be categorized as ionizing and non-ionizing.
 Both kinds of radiation can damage living and non-living systems.
-However, protecting from non-ionizing radiation is easy, since it can be easily blocked by any kind of thin shield.
-On the other hand, ionizing radiation passes through substances and alters them, producing a cascade of secondary particles, increasing with increasing energy of incident radiation.
-For example, a single proton may decay to kaons, pions, muons and other unstable particles, eventually resulting in the exposure of neutrons, electrons, muons and other particles in outer space, which are known to cause biological damage and pose health risks to astronauts.
+Non-ionizng radiation includes for instance secondary neutrons that can permeate any kind of thin shield, and thus are difficult to shield against.
+Ionizing radiation passes through substances and alters them, producing a cascade of secondary particles, increasing with increasing energy of incident radiation.
+For example, a single proton may produce through inelastic interactions with the matter secondary particles such as kaons, pions, muons and other unstable particles, eventually resulting in the exposure to neutrons, electrons, muons and other particles, which are known to cause biological damage and pose health risks to astronauts.
 Therefore, one of the main concerns during space missions is protecting astronauts from the devastating effects of ionizing radiation.